Immigration Vital for Ireland’s Economic Growth

 Improvement in services needed

 “The policy actions available to authorities faced with an economy at full employment are constrained when it is small, highly open and part of a monetary union.
-However, it is important that government policy does not exacerbate competitiveness challenges, while maintaining supply-side supports to improve housing supply, transport networks and public services to support continued employment growth.”
+However, it is important that government policy does not exacerbate competitiveness challenges while maintaining supply-side support to improve housing supply, transport networks and public services to support continued employment growth.”

 University educated immigrants

-Immigrants arriving in Ireland are today more likely to be university-educated, come from Western Europe or South America.
+Immigrants arriving in Ireland are today more likely to be university-educated or coming from Western Europe or South America.
 According to Census 2016, there are 535,475 non-Irish nationals – around one in eight of the population.
 One in three holds a degree or higher qualification.

-However, falling unemployment and increased labour force participation will not be sufficient to support employment growth at current levels over the short to medium term, the authors say.
-“As such, strong net inward migration will be the most important source of employment growth if the economy continues to grow at the rates seen over the last number of years.”
+Since COVID-19, unemployment levels within Ireland have risen from 4.7% in December 2019 to 7.2% in December 2020 and it’s suspected that the struggle will continue during the beginning of 2021.
+It’s thought that strong net inward migration will be the most important source of employment growth if the economy continues to grow at the rates seen over the past number of years.

 External political and economic risks